Security Settings

 System | System-level firewall rules |

-You can filter rules by origin using the tab bar, search across all rule fields, and delete individual QuickBox or Geo Policy rules.
+You can filter rules by origin using the chip row, search across all rule fields, and delete individual QuickBox or Geo Policy rules.
 Bulk selection and deletion is also supported.
+Custom-labeled rules appear as their own filter chips between the QuickBox built-ins and the Unknown bucket.

 Rules that have expired or been rolled back appear faded in the list to distinguish them from active rules.